-As we mention above, growth on SiO2 results in polycrystalline films.
+As we mention above, growth on $SiO_2$ results in polycrystalline films.
 To determine whether magnetic and exchange coupling properties depend on crystallinity, EuS films were grown on a single crystal semiconductor substrate.
-We chose InAs(001) because the epitaxial growth of the EuS films has been reported on these semiconductor substrates [11, 12].
-Figure 2a shows a comparison of the Eu 4d core level measured on a 2 nm EuS film on InAs(001) grown at RT and the one measured on SiO2 after deposition at a low temperature (LT).
-Our first important result was that the high-resolution Eu 4d XPS core level showed no trace of Eu3+ component on samples grown on InAs deposited on the substrate at RT.
-In addition, LEED patterns (not shown) proved that EuS grows epitaxially on InAs(001) at RT [11], and AFM images, Fig. 2b, reveal that the surface is very smooth with a RMS roughness lower than 0.5 nm.
+We chose InAs(001) because an epitaxial growth of the EuS films has been reported on these semiconductor substrates [11, 12].
+In Figure 2a there is a TEM image of a sample where 20nm of EuS where grown on InAs, maintaining this ar RT.
+As can be seen using this procedure we manage to obtained crystal structures.
+Figure 2b shows a comparison of the Eu 4d core level measured on a 2 nm EuS film on InAs(001) grown at RT and the one measured on SiO2 after deposition at a low temperature (LT).
+Our first important result was that the high-resolution Eu 4d XPS core level showed no trace of $Eu^{3+}$ component on samples grown on InAs deposited on the substrate at RT.
+In addition, LEED patterns as well as AFM images, Fig. 2c, reveal that the surface present crystallinity and it is very smooth with a RMS roughness lower than 0.5 nm.